-House cats with bird flu could pose a risk to public health
+House Cats With Bird Flu Could Pose a Risk to Public Health

 Rasmussen and Kuchipudi caution there isn't enough research to know for sure how much virus cats shed, or even how they shed the virus.

-The Centers for Disease Control and Prevention was poised to release a new study about H5N1 in cats, but that was delayed when the Trump administration paused the Morbidity and Mortality Weekly Report.
+The CDC was poised to release a new study about H5N1 in cats, but that was delayed when the Trump administration paused the Morbidity and Mortality Weekly Report.
 That investigation, revealed through emails obtained by KFF Health News in a public records request, found that house cats likely got bird flu from dairy workers.

 Scientists and public health agencies should question previously held assumptions about bird flu, Kuchipudi urged.
 He noted that 20 years ago nobody would have predicted that bird flu would infect dairy cattle the way it is now.